-The cruise ship has modern stabilizers and propulsion (providing great maneuverability and guaranteeing stability and safety).
+The cruise ship has modern stabilizers and propulsion (providing great manoeuvrability and guaranteeing stability and safety).
 Hull's highest ice classification makes it fully compliant with IMO's new Polar Code requirements.
-The cruise ship has endurance of 2 months (without refueling and reprovisioning) and operating range 8500 nautical miles (15740 km / 9780 ml).
+The cruise ship has an endurance of 2 months (without refuelling and reprovisioning) and operating range 8500 nautical miles (15740 km / 9780 ml).

 The boat also features large-sized indoor and outdoor 360-degree viewing platforms (perfect for wildlife viewing and nature photography), 12x Zodiacs (large-capacity boats used for passenger tendering and landings) and 4 lifeboats (enclosed type).
 Shipboard facilities include 3x bar lounges, Fitness (gym room), Sauna Room, swimming pool, whirlpool, Library, Boutique Shop.